Emperor Ningzong: Song Invasion of Jin

 As the Jin were weakening because of natural disasters, Ningzong's chancellor Han Tuozhou continually provoked the weak Jin by launching raids.
 War against the Jin was officially declared on June 14, 1206, by Han Tuozhou.
 The war was a disaster.
-Despite the Jin's weakness due to the natural disasters, it had countered the attacks from the Song and even counter-attacked.
+Despite the Jin's weakness due to the natural disasters, it repulsed the Song attacks and even counter-attacked.
 To make things worse, Ningzong was not interested in the war effort and morale was low.
 There was not enough supplies and many of the army deserted.
 Wu Xi (吳曦; d.
 1207), the governor-general of Sichuan, defected to the Jin in December 1206.
 This was bad, as Wu was holding the western front, however, Song loyalists assassinated Wu on March 29, 1207, before Jin troops could take control of the surrendered territories.
 Fighting continued in 1207, but by the end of that year the war was at a stalemate.
 The Song was now on the defensive, while the Jin failed to make gains in Song territory.
 The failure of Han Tuozhou's aggressive policies led to his demise.
 On December 15, 1207, Han was beaten to death by the Imperial Palace Guards.